sanjanavarade/ArticleSummerizerExtension/README.md

    git clone https://github.com/sanjanavarade/ArticleSummerizerExtension.git
    cd ArticleSummerizerExtension

-Add your API key
+2.Add your API key

 Open the options or config file.

 Paste your OpenAI (or other AI provider) API key.

-Load in your browser
+3.Load in your browser

 Go to chrome://extensions/